ncarlier/readflow/README.md

 ## Features

 - Read articles from anywhere in one place.
-- Save articles for offline reading.
+- Save articles for offline reading or locally on you disk in the format you want (HTML, EPUB, ZIP, ...).
 - Create categories and classify new articles automatically thanks to a customizable rule engine.
-- External service integration thanks to incoming and outgoing webhooks ([Keeper][keeper], [Pocket][pocket], [Wallabag][wallabag], custom...).
+- Link with external services thanks to incoming and outgoing webhooks ([RSS][feedpushr], [Keeper][keeper], [Pocket][pocket], [Wallabag][wallabag], S3 bucket, and more...).
-- Receive notifications when new articles are to be read.
+- Receive notifications when new articles are available.
-- Good user experience on mobile devices.
+- Enjoy the same user experience on mobile as on desktop thanks to [Progressive Web App][pwa] support.
-- No tracking and no publicity.
+- And all this without ads and trackers.

 ## Installation